aieml/Week-03/README.md

 D5=d6/d1

-This feature set will not be varied with the distance from the camera to the face, therefore we can assume that these faeature are dependede only on the face type.
+This feature set will not be varied with the distance from the camera to the face, therefore we can assume that these faeature are depended only on the face type.

 **Now We can apply this problem into a machine learning algorithm as we have defined features and labels**